-(2) However, a place of public accommodation does not include any institution, bona fide club or place of accommodation which is in its nature distinctly private.
-[Formerly 30.675]
+(e) An institution, bona fide club or place of accommodation that is in its nature distinctly private.
+[Formerly 30.675; 2013 c.429 §1; 2013 c.530 §4]

 659A.403 Discrimination in place of public accommodation prohibited.
 (1) Except as provided in subsection (2) of this section, all persons within the jurisdiction of this state are entitled to the full and equal accommodations, advantages, facilities and privileges of any place of public accommodation, without any distinction, discrimination or restriction on account of race, color, religion, sex, sexual orientation, national origin, marital status or age if the individual is 18 years of age or older.